jamesbmadden/mchacks10/README.md

-# mchacks10
+# Schedule Builder
-The Serpents' McHacks project
+Project submission for McHacks 10, made by The Serpents.